Dave Halliday

-Player
+Playing career

 Early years and Queen of the South

 Halliday was born in Dumfries and started in local schools football where he featured on the left wing.
 He firstly attended Noblehill Primary School and thereafter Dumfries Academy.
 Halliday then worked with car manufacturer Arrol-Johnston and played for the company's team.
 This side was one of three who merged to form Queen of the South in 1919.
 However, despite having played in the new club's trial matches, Halliday did not join Queens until 17 January 1920 as he had a brief spell with Tayleurians.
 After joining the club, Halliday played 19 games until the season's end in May 1920.

 In Queens's first season their fixtures consisted of challenge games and local cup competitions, including the Dumfries Charity Cup which was played over three weekends in May.
 On 8 May in the first game, Queens thrashed Dumfries 7–1.
 A week later they saw off Solway Star 4–0 in the semi-final.
 They then faced up in the final against side Dalbeattie Star.
 A then-record crowd of 4,500 (with many others situated upon the stadium's roof) watched the game.
 An early Halliday shot went wide following good link up play with Ian Dickson.
 However it was Dalbeattie with their physical style of play who took the lead.
 Queens equalised through Willie McCall before Halliday's play became fruitful.
 One shot hit the post, another went inches wide before he put Queens ahead five minutes before half time.
 Connell hit a third a minute into the second half before Halliday beat Borthwick to cross for McCall who scored a fourth goal.

 Halliday in all scored 13 goals in 19 games for the Doonhamers while playing at outside left.
 In 1924 Halliday's 16-year-old brother Billy joined Queen of the South.

 St Mirren

 Halliday was asked to sign by St Mirren after the cup final win over Dalbeattie.
-He requested time to consider the offer before agreeing, with a stipulation that he continued working with Arrol-Johnston and traveled to Paisley on match days.
+He requested time to consider the offer before agreeing, with a stipulation that he continued working with Arrol-Johnston and travelled to Paisley on match days.
 In season 1920–21, as a part-time member of the playing staff, he scored two goals in 13 league games.